SolarLab Main Office

 The technology masks and reflects the incoming light with dots of colored glass that is melted into the rear of the glass and is therefore less efficient that the structural colors of the natural glass, and will result in a less efficient solar facade solution, but with unique visual opportunities.

 Structural colors achieved through PVD coating on the rear of the glass provides a unique combination of unparalleled efficiency and uniquely beautiful colors.
-The colors are achieved through a muliti layers nanoscale filtering that ensures that only very specific wavelengths of light are reflected and therefore ensures that most of the light is transmitted trough the glass to be harvested by the PV cells. ‘
+The colors are achieved through a multi layered nanoscale filter that ensures only very specific wavelengths of light are reflected and therefore ensures that most of the light is transmitted trough the glass to be harvested by the PV cells.

 The solutions are often anisotropic in nature and can be made to change color depending the position of the sun and spectators viewing the surface.
-This SolarLabs preferred color technology and we have a long track-record of completed projects with the technology, both for new build and revitalized architecture as well as for both large and small buildings
+This SolarLabs preferred color technology as the will never fade and we have a long track-record of completed projects with the technology, both for new build and revitalized architecture as well as for both large and small buildings

-We hope the design freedom afforded will help you design amazing sustainable architecture and can’t wait to help you realize it, but please reach out if you have any question or are looking for something new.
+We hope the design freedom afforded will help you design amazing sustainable architecture and can’t wait to help you realize it, so please reach out if you have any question or would like a AIA certified Lunch & Learn or CPD session.
+Presented at your office or remotely via Zoom or Teams.

 To help you get started designing your energy producing solar facade we provide our design guide for both panelisation and solar facade construction.
 As our systems provide very broad design freedom we have provided a detailed plan and section sketch, with minimum and maximum dimensions as well as typical dimension and description.

-Please contact us when you are ready to start the design dialogue, if you need help to realize a challenging design or need input regarding cost and power estimates.
-We can also help with descriptive texts for your tendering documentation to ensure that the design intent survives the tendering process.
+We can also provide descriptive texts for your documentation to ensure that the design intent survives the tendering process.